ChristofSchwarz/qsefw_nginx/README.md

 <center><img src="https://github.com/ChristofSchwarz/pics/raw/master/nginx.png" width="530"/></center>

-By default, port 443 is taken by Qlik Sense Proxy Service already, so we have to move it to another port.
+By default, the https port 443 is taken by Qlik Sense Proxy Service already, so we have to move it to another port.
 We can also enable http traffic internally between NGINX and Qlik Sense.

 Follow these steps
  - Log into Qlik Sense QMC, Proxies settings on http://localhost/qmc/proxies